 Tip:Look for powder-coated or rust-free and fade-resistant products to withstand the elements.

 These are mounted flush with the deck surface.
 They create soft light and give an ambient up-glow.
 They’re great for marking the perimeter of the deck or highlighting different levels, especially when there are aren’t railings.

 Tip: Deck lights use long-life LEDs which use significantly less energy than incandescent bulbs.

-Tip: Even if you aren't sure tht you want lights, prewire your deck.
-It’s difficult to install wiring after the deck is complete.
+Tip: Even if you aren't sure that you want lights, prewire your deck; it’s difficult to install wiring after the deck is complete.